Star Wreck: In the Pirkinning: Ships

 The ships used in the picture are almost exact copies of ships from Star Trek and Babylon 5, but with parody names.
 The name of Pirk's ship, CPP Potkustart, means "kickstart" (in the literal sense, lacking the positive connotations of the English word) and is based on USS Enterprise-E. Fukov's ship is called CPP Kalinka and is based on USS Enterprise-A. Several other Starfleet ships are seen but not named.
 The Excalibur from Crusade becomes the Excavator.
 Babylon 5 Starfuries are renamed "Star Flurries".
 Earthforce's Omega class destroyers are referred to as "Amigo Class Destroyers", and bear names like Backgammon and Appalling (parodies of Agamemnon and Apollo from Babylon 5).
-Two of the Amigos are named after the Finnish military figures Carl Mannerheim and Adolf Ehrnrooth, and one is named after a hero of Finnish mythology, Ilmarinen.
+Two of the Amigos are named after the Finnish military figures Carl Gustaf Mannerheim and Adolf Ehrnrooth, and one is named after a hero of Finnish mythology, Ilmarinen.